 The Providence Projects have been providing a range of residential and day treatment services to local authorities across the UK since 1996 with great success.

 Over recent years, this has become more and more difficult to access as a result of both funding cuts and changes in strategy.
-However, depending on where you live in the UK, there may be a possibility of accessing funding for rehab.
+However, depending on where you live in the UK, there may be a possibility of accessing NHS rehab funding.

 Every county, area or local authority will have its own policies about rehab funding and some areas do not offer rehab funding at all.
 If you are fortunate to have a local drug or alcohol team who are prepared to support you with funding for rehab, please feel free to give us a call to find out more about our programmes at The Providence Projects.
 We have agreements with most local authorities.
-If they are prepared to support you through a alcohol or drug rehab programme, The Providence Projects can help.
+If they are prepared to support you through an alcohol rehab or drug rehab programme, The Providence Projects can help.

 Once funding has been agreed for detox and rehab, whether that be through your local authority or self-funded, The Providence Projects are able to offer comprehensive assessment either via telephone or face to face.
 This enables us to be sure we are the right place for you.
 A phone assessment gives you an opportunity to ask any further questions about our programme and facility should you be accepted.

 NHS rehab and detox information

 We are able to arrange and provide all aspects of the treatment journey from detox through to re-integration.
 We work predominantly with those people who have issues with alcohol or drugs, delivering a holistic programme to ensure we meet the needs of our residents.